intel/libipt/doc/man/pt_insn_next.3.md

  * reconstructing the execution flow.
  */
 enum pt_insn_class {
-	/* The instruction could not be classified. */ ptic_error,
+	/* The instruction has not been classified. */ ptic_unknown,

 	/* The instruction is something not listed below. */ ptic_other,